lawrenceevalyn/THE-DISS/README.md

 * Just throw all my research ideas into this one repo, and figure out later how it connects

 # Writing workflow
 * Literally every idea I have for “research”, of any kind, goes in the monster scrivener doc.
-One snippet per “thought.”
+* One snippet per thought.
+Keep the pieces small.
 * Let it all accumulate into groupings organically.
 Don't try to organize too soon.
 * Don't create empty spaces for thoughts to go in the future.
 (Add research questions and hypotheses instead.)